Brad Templeton Home

 Her small car and 15 others move towards a good common point, such as a small lot near a major artery or highway.
 The trip for all of them is just a kilometer or two and takes under 5 minutes.
-The system is monitoring traffic, and has picked up everybody at the right time so they will all arrive within moments of one another.
+The system is monitoring traffic, and has picked up everybody at the right time so they will all arrive within seconds of one another.

-As Ava and the others pull into the lot, another vehicle has also just arrived.
-This is a van or minibus which seats 16, and each of them has an assigned seat aboard it.
+As Ava and the others pull into the lot, another vehicle has also recently arrived.
+This is a van or minibus which seats around 10 to 16, and each of them has an assigned seat aboard it.
 The van does not need a central aisle or main door; rather it has parked perfectly next to a small raised ramp, and opened up doors on its sides.
 The passengers walk up the ramp and enter their row.
 With a door for each row it's very quick.

 As the van approaches the downtown, it heads for the rough region where all its passengers work.
-In some cases, many work in the same building, and if so, it just starts there, but generally it goes to another lot just like the one it left.
-As it docks there, the doors open and the passengers see a line of smaller cars for 1-4 people that have just arrived.
+In some cases, many work in the same building, and if so, it just heads there, but otherwise it goes to another lot just like the one it left.
+As it docks there, the doors open and the passengers see a line of smaller cars for 1-4 people that have also just arrived.
 Each one is displaying the names of the people who will ride it -- and their phones are also giving them this information.
 Regular sedans are there when 3 or 4 people are going to the same building or block.
-Ava's the only one going to her building so a short-range single person car zips her there.
+Ava's the only one going to her building so a short-range single person car awaits here and zips her there.
 When done, it goes off to pick up another passenger from another van, or possibly picks up a passenger doing a reverse commute.
-It will do this several times during the rush hour, as its trips are just 1-2 km -- usually under one km in the CBD.
+It will do this many times during the rush hour, as its trips are just 1-2 km -- usually under one km in the CBD.